dayongbz/dayongbz/README.md

 ### 🌱 I’m currently learning
 - java
-- react, javascript
-- git
+- SQL
-- cs 50 computer science
+- Reading "one up on wall street"

 <!-- ### 👯 I’m looking to collaborate on
 - Nope!